Collisional and radiative energy loss in small systems

 Since the total energy loss distribution is the convolution of the radiative and elastic energy loss distributions, the moments $\left\langle \epsilon^n(p_T) \right\rangle_{\text{tot.}}$ of the total probability distribution $P_{\text{tot.}}$ are related to the moments $\left\langle \epsilon^n(p_T) \right\rangle_{\text{rad.}}$ and $\left\langle \epsilon^n(p_T) \right\rangle_{\text{el.}}$ of the radiative $P_{\text{rad.}}$ and elastic $P_{\text{el.}}$ distributions respectively through a binomial expansion

 \Cref{fig:raa_moment_breakdown} shows the order-by-order contributions to $R_{AA}$ as a function of $p_T$ for the expansion described by \cref{eqn:schematic_moment_expansion}.
-This calculation is performed for a gluon moving through a constant brick of length $L = 4$~fm (top pane) and $L = 1$~fm (bottom pane), and constant temperature $T = 0.25$~GeV.
-From the figure, we see that when there is a large amount of suppression of $R_{AA} \sim 0.2$ (top pane), we need up to the fourth moment to correctly converge to the full $R_{AA}$.
+This calculation is performed for a gluon moving through a constant brick of length $L = 4$~fm (top pane) and $L = 1$~fm (bottom pane), and constant temperature $T = 0.25$~GeV. \coleTwo{The DGLV radiative energy loss and Poisson HTL elastic energy loss are used for this calculation.} From the figure, we see that when there is a large amount of suppression of $R_{AA} \sim 0.2$ (top pane), we need up to the fourth moment to correctly converge to the full $R_{AA}$.
 In contrast, for smaller suppression of $R_{AA} \sim 0.75$ (bottom pane), only the first one or two moments are needed to correctly reproduce the full $R_{AA}$.